become-a-solutions-architect/become-a-solutions-architect.github.io/index.md

 In this free pilot program, we will focus on technical and behavioural concepts for becoming a successful Solutions Architect, help you upskill for certifications, and provide interview coaching support for opportunities inside and outside AWS.

 ## Prerequisites:
-- Time commitement - 2 hours each Saturday and 6 to 8 hours spread over the week
+- Time commitement - 90 minutes each Saturday and 6 to 8 hours spread over the week
 - Understanding of basic IT concepts (e.g. Servers, Storage, IP Addresses)
 - Have your own AWS account for practice.
 We can guide you about the process if you don't have account yet